mwzig/virtual-pet/README.md

 This is the virtual-pet README.md

-   Lucy is your pet Therapy dog.
+   Lucy is your pet therapy dog.
 She is still a puppy, so she is not yet making visits to patients in hospitals or nursing homes.
 (She will need some training!)

    Lucy has some attributes that tell you about her state.
-   (These include name, a description, hunger level, thirst level and activity level).
+   (These include name, a description, hunger level, thirst level, and activity level).

    Lucy has a hunger level initialized to 5, a thirst level initialized to 5, and an activity level initialized to 25.